Auto Recall Lawyer

-Auto recalls in the United States in 2017 totaled more 28 million vehicles.
-The use of common interchangeable components and suppliers across model and brand lines inflate these numbers each year.
+Auto recalls in the United States each total in the millions of vehicles.
+The use of common interchangeable components and suppliers across model and brand lines inflate these auto recall numbers each year.

 When defective seatbelts, airbags, fuel lines, transmissions, windows, tires or any other car parts are installed on millions of vehicles, the risk of roadway injuries and deaths increases dramatically.